Some Ukrainian rebels vent frustration with Putin

 Such comments have prompted grumbling by some of the rebels since a big push began by the Ukrainian army, forcing the separatists out of several towns including the city of Slaviansk, which had been one of their main strongholds.

-Some of the Ukrainians who still hold prominent positions in the rebel ranks have also at times quietly criticized the Russians brought in to lead the rebellion.
+Some of the Ukrainians who still hold prominent positions in the rebel ranks have also at times quietly criticised the Russians brought in to lead the rebellion.

 “There are indications that some groups feel betrayed by Moscow not doing enough,” a senior U.S. official said on condition of anonymity.
 “I do think it’s fair to say that there are divisions in those ranks.”